 Good money management skills are the single most important difference between amateur and professional traders.
 You heard me.
 If you have ever dreamed of becoming a successful forex trader, you must learn money management.

 Money management is all about managing risk.
-All of us that trade currency have some tolerance to risk.
-But there’s a difference between having the ability to take risks, and engaging in risky behavior.
+All of us who trade currency have some tolerance to risk.
+But there’s a difference between having the ability to take risks and engaging in risky behavior.

-There was a recent story where a trader that worked for one of the big banks made some bad trades and ended up losing the bank in excess of a billion dollars.
+There was a recent story where a trader who worked for one of the big banks made some bad trades and ended up losing the bank over a billion dollars.
 What happened?
-He was simply not following basic money management rules that would have saved his bank a lot of money, and probably his careers as well.
+He was simply not following basic money management rules that would have saved his bank a lot of money, and probably his career as well.

 Never risk more than 5% of your account balance

 This is one of the most simple money management techniques out there, and it works.
 It simply states that for every trade you make, you should not risk more than 2% of your balance.
 Say you just opened up an account today and deposited $5000 in it.
 You know that 2% of $5000 is $100, but what does this mean for your trade?
 It simply means that you will put in a stop loss such that it will close the position automatically if you lose $100 on that trade.

 However, for certain online forex brokers, you will need to specify the price of the stop loss as opposed to the dollar amount.
 Let’s assume you are trading a mini lot (10K units), which means each pip is worth approximately $1.
 Remember that 1 pip is 0.0001 dollars.

 In our scenario, you can only risk 2% or $100 of your $5000 account balance.
 Say you bought 1 mini lot (10K units) of EUR/USD at 1.41678, then the stop loss should be set at 100 pips below that amount, which is 1.41678 – (0.0001 * 100) = 1.40678.
 This means that if the trade starts going drastically against you, you will be stopped out at 1.40678, with a maximum loss of $100.